 Marti Edgmond has been the SHAPE Montana, Treasurer for the past 16 years.
 She is currently teaching K – 6 Health Enhancement at Boulder Elementary in Billings.
 Marti has a Bachelors Science in Health and Physical Education and her Master’s degree in Educational Leadership from Montana State University.
 She also enjoys officiating high school, NAIA and NCAA college volleyball.
 When Marti isn’t teaching or on the volleyball court, she loves to golf, garden and spend time with her family.
 Member of the Finance, Governance and Advocacy committee.

-Emily Raymond graduated from University of Portland with a M.A. in Teaching, from Portland State University with B.A degrees in Public Health Education and School Health Education, and from Linfield College with a B.A. degree in Sociology.
+Emily graduated from the University of Portland with a M.A. in Teaching, from Portland State University with B.A degrees in Public Health Education and School Health Education, and from Linfield College with a B.A. degree in Sociology.

 Emily is the mother of 2, enjoys recreating outdoors, gardening, cooking, relaxing, and spending time with family and friends.

 Wendy is a graduate of UM with a BS in HPE.
 She also has her masters in educational technology.
 She currently lives in Missoula and is the 7th grade PE/Health teacher at Meadow Hill Middle School.
 She has been teaching PE in Montana for 27 years.
 She helps coach 7th grade volleyball and is the Student Council advisor at her school.

 Wendy is the current President Elect of SHAPE MT.
 She serves on the PR and Awards committees.